simioni87/auth_analyzer/README.md

 The Burp extension helps you to find authorization bugs.
 Just navigate through the web application with a high privileged user and let the Auth Analyzer repeat your requests for any defined non-privileged user.
 With the possibility to define Parameters the Auth Analyzer is able to extract and replace parameter values automatically.
 With this for instance, CSRF tokens or even whole session characteristics can be auto extracted from responses and replaced in further requests.
 Each response will be analyzed and tagged on its bypass status.

 ## How does it work
-(1) Create a new Session for every user you want to test.
+(1) Create or Clone a Session for every user you want to test.

 (2) Specify the session characteristics (Header(s) and / or Parameter(s) to replace)

 (3) Optional: Set Filters

 (4) Press Start

-(5) Navigate through Web App with another user and track results of the repeated requests (6) Manually analyze original and repeated requests / responses
+(5) Navigate through Web App with another user and track results of the repeated requests

+(6) Manually analyze original and repeated requests / responses

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/complete_gui.png)